 Once the ingredients were properly prepared, all of the components were set out on the kitchen table.
 The end result would be many puddings, so my mother would have an assortment of large mixing bowls at the ready.
 Her hands would work the mix, so she scrubbed them thoroughly before touching a single ingredient.
 Then, from all that was laid before her, Mam would draw out and fold in various amounts — sultanas, currants, almonds, peel, flour — pausing to assess her work, making little additions here and there, turning and tumbling all in together, a mesmerizing whirl in the bowl.

 After the ingredients were married together, parchment paper was placed over the mix, a china plate over the parchment, a fresh tea towel over the bowl, and it would 'rest' for a while, usually a period of days, until Mom was ready to add the Guinness Porter.
-Guinness Porter was not available in Canada when I was a child, in fact Guinness stopped brewing it altogether in 1973.
-Since he could not buy it here, each year my dad would ask a friend of his, who travelled to Dublin every summer, to bring back a couple of bottles.
+Guinness Porter was not available in Canada when I was a child, and since he could not buy it here, each year my dad would ask a friend of his, who travelled to Dublin every summer, to bring back a couple of bottles.
 Usually a cardboard carrier with six small bottles would show up in the late Autumn, and Dad would place it on a storage shelf in the cool basement to keep it just right.
-I used to love watching Mom pour the creamy black porter into the bowls.
+I used to love watching Mam pour the creamy black porter into the bowls.
 The beer seemed to hiss and giggle as it rolled down over the ingredients.
 The fragrance of the entire concoction was heavenly.